bendalab/thunderfish/doc/thunderfish.md

 4. Amplitude of the largest peak (P1 peak) in the units of the input data.
 5. Amplitude of the largest trough in the units of the input data.
 6. Peak-to-peak amplitude in the units of the input data.
+7. Root-mean-variance of the averaged EOD waveform relative to the peak-to_peak amplitude in percent.
-7. Time where the pulse starts relative to P1 in milliseconds.
+8. Time where the pulse starts relative to P1 in milliseconds.
-8. Time where the pulse ends relative to P1 in milliseconds.
+9. Time where the pulse ends relative to P1 in milliseconds.
-9. Total width of the pulse in milliseconds.
+10. Total width of the pulse in milliseconds.
-10. Time constant of the exponential decay of the tail of the pulse in milliseconds.
+11. Time constant of the exponential decay of the tail of the pulse in milliseconds.
-11. Index of the first peak in the pulse (i.e. -1 for P-1)
+12. Index of the first peak in the pulse (i.e. -1 for P-1)
-12. Index of the last peak in the pulse (i.e. 3 for P3)
+13. Index of the last peak in the pulse (i.e. 3 for P3)
-13. Number of EODs used for computing the averaged EOD waveform.
+14. Number of EODs used for computing the averaged EOD waveform.
-14. Frequency at the peak power of the single pulse spectrum in Hertz.
+15. Frequency at the peak power of the single pulse spectrum in Hertz.
-15. Peak power of the single pulse spectrum in decibel.
+16. Peak power of the single pulse spectrum in decibel.
-16. How much the average power below 5 Hz is attenuated relative to the peak power in decibel.
+17. How much the average power below 5 Hz is attenuated relative to the peak power in decibel.
-17. How much the average power below 50 Hz is attenuated relative to the peak power in decibel.
+18. How much the average power below 50 Hz is attenuated relative to the peak power in decibel.
-18. Frequency at which the power reached half of the peak power relative to the initial power in Hertz.
+19. Frequency at which the power reached half of the peak power relative to the initial power in Hertz.

 ### RECORDING-pulsepeaks-N.EXT